anuj-seth/anuj-seth.github.io/_posts/2020-11-16-railways_data_model_part_2.md

 For situations like train routes where the data is relatively static - trains do not add or remove stops everyday - precomputing can be the best solution for single train journeys.
 &nbsp;
 ### What if I want to find routes with layovers ?
-Airline flight searches typically show direct as well as routes with layovers but the Indian government railways ticket booking website does not.
-It only shows a single train that can take you from your origin to the destination station or nothing at all.
-Other popular travel booking portals follow suit and there may be valid business reasons for this which I am not aware of.
+Airline flight searches typically show routes with layovers but the Indian government train ticket booking website does not.
+It only shows a single train that can take you from your origin to the destination station or nothing at all and other popular travel booking portals follow suit.
-As a programming problem it piques my interest - is it possible to find train journeys with layovers ?
+Why do travel portals not support this feature ?
+I don't know.
+Is it technically possible ?
+I will try to answer this in the next part.